scrtlabs/SecretNetwork/docs/dev/secret-contracts.md

 ```

-As an example secret contract, `mysimplecounter`, handles an encrypted internal state keeping track of a number which may be incremented by the owner.
+As an example secret contract, `mysimplecounter`, handles a state keeping track of a number which may be incremented by any address, but only reset by the creator.

 The `src` folder contains the following files: